html5denver/building-a-better-jquery-plugin/README.md

     $('#example').outliner('set_color', 'blue'); // execute method after initialization

-get ahold of me on Twitter [@jhummel](http://www.twitter.com/jhummel) or, via email - jason[at]wearechalk.com
+get ahold of me on Twitter [@jhummel](http://www.twitter.com/jhummel) or, via email - jason[at]wearechalk.com, Star the project if you find it useful!